Support Loved Ones During the Coronavirus With These Resources

 - Our survival guide for parenting during the coronavirus is a good starting point for keeping a harmonious household during the crisis.

-- The Child Mind Institute has compiled a list of resources for families during COVID-19.
+- The Children First Canada has compiled a list of resources for families during COVID-19.

 - Single parents may be having a particularly difficult time right now.
 Our blog post on resources for single parents can guide them in the right direction.

 - Food scarcity is a reality for many families right now.
-Feeding American’s food bank locator helps people find meals close to them.
+Food Banks Canada helps people find meals close to them.

-- For families struggling financially, the government-issued stimulus checks may help a bit.
-Find out information on what that entails on this easily digestible stimulus checks FAQ page from the New York Times.
+- For families struggling financially, the government-issued cheques, from CERB, may help a bit.
+Find out information on what that entails on this easily digestible CERB FAQ page

 - Do you know a family needing extra financial help?
 Our blog post Coronavirus Relief for Low-Income Families: Ways to Find Support offers some ideas on where to find assistance.